tst2005/lua-api-check/README.md

 A script that know all modules definitions, usefull to check if every table/functions are present.

+The module [api-check.is](api-check/is.lua) detect the supported Lua version.

 # Supported version

 * Lua 5.1